montanariarthur/DisorderPromotedStability/README.md

 - `main_modemixing.m` : Characterizes the relationship between stability optimization and mode mixing in a small network motif.

+- `SM Examples` : This folder contains the codes to run the numerical examples found in the supplementary material, including the Lotka-Volterra network with periodic dynamics, the coupled Rossler oscillators with chaotic dynamics, and the phase-amplitude oscillator network with multistable dynamics.

 # Dependences

 - `Model` : This folder contains codes to generate the network structures, calculate the Lyapunov exponents, and numerically find the equilibrium points of dynamical systems.